emlyychen/ECO-B4P-Quantity-By-Manufacturer/README.md

 ## Getting Started
 Create a virtual environment(venv) and install the necessary Python packages using the commands below!
 A virtual environment is essentially an isolated workspace that allows programmers to download python packages/dependencies that only apply to the directory the venv is created in.
 This is nice because different projects require different packages with different versions.
-Virtual environments let you download packages for one project without affecting your other projects.
+Virtual environments let you download packages for one project without affecting the necessary dependencies for other projects.
 * Pull up a terminal and create a venv using this command:
   ```sh
   $ python -m venv venv